Why German CEOs Are Betting on India: The India-EU FTA Opportunity

 At the forum, leaders from both countries highlighted the need to translate policy alignment into tangible business outcomes.
 Discussions focused on expanding industrial cooperation, strengthening cross-border supply chains, and leveraging diversification strategies driven by global geopolitical and economic shifts.

-For German companies, India offers a scalable manufacturing and innovation base, while Germany remains a gateway for Indian firms seeking access to European markets, an advantage that would be further amplified under the India-EU FTA.
+For German companies, India offers a scalable manufacturing and innovation base.
+At the same time, Germany remains a gateway for Indian firms seeking access to European markets, an advantage that will be further amplified under the India-EU FTA.

 Trade and investment: Expanding bilateral economic ties

-As per the data provided by the Ministry of Commerce and Industry, bilateral trade in goods and services between the two countries crossed US$50 billion in 2024, accounting for over 25 percent of India’s total trade with the EU.
+According to data provided by the Ministry of Commerce and Industry, bilateral trade in goods and services between the two countries exceeded US$50 billion in 2024, accounting for over 25 percent of India’s total trade with the EU.
 The upward trend continued through 2025, reflecting resilient demand and expanding industrial linkages.

 India-Germany Merchandise Trade Relations (Value in US$ Million)